MohdRasmil7/InstaDoc-Intelligent-QnA-Powered-by-RAG/README.md

 ### Upload PDFs

 Easily upload PDF files using the Streamlit interface.
-DocuQ will handle the file processing and prepare it for question-answering.
+InstaDoc will handle the file processing and prepare it for question-answering.

 ### Instant Answers

 Ask questions about the content of the uploaded document.
 The system will use advanced language models to provide relevant and accurate answers.

-### Contextual Summaries
+### Contextual Analysis

-Get brief summaries of your document’s content to quickly understand its key points.
+Get detailed information extracted from your document based on your specific queries.

 ## 🔧 Troubleshooting

 - **Issue**: Application fails to run.
-- **Solution**: Ensure all dependencies are installed correctly and environment variables are set up in the `.env` file.
+- **Solution**: Ensure all dependencies are installed correctly and the GROQ_API_KEY is set up in the `.env` file.

 ## 🌟 Contributing

-We welcome contributions to improve DocuQ!
+We welcome contributions to improve InstaDoc!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/MohdRasmil7/AdvancedDocQnA-RAG/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/MohdRasmil7/InstaDoc-Intelligent-QnA-Powered-by-RAG
+/blob/main/LICENSE) file for details.